lukelloyd1985/osm-powershell-tools/README.md

 `New-OsmParentRota -sectionId xxxxx` or `New-OsmParentRota -sectionId xxxxx -print`

+#### Get-OsmPaperRegister

+Used to get a paper register for the current term for the provided section.
+Register will be created in your downloads folder and optionally printed to your default printer.

+`Get-OsmPaperRegister -sectionId xxxxx` or `Get-OsmPaperRegister -sectionId xxxxx -print`

 ## Contributions

 If you find any issues or would like additional features then please open a GitHub issue providing as much detail as possible.